 cached in the very data center which is running your Worker.

-A common method of doing this is to store your data in a file in Google Cloud Storage, and use a CNAME to host that file as a part of a Cloudflare-powered domain.
+A common way to do this is to store your data in a file in Google Cloud Storage, using a CNAME to host that file as a part of a Cloudflare-powered domain.
 As your Worker gets more traffic, that file will be more and more likely to be available in the edge cache around the world, making file loads very fast.

 If you have more data than can be practically stored in a single file, it’s common to shard your data.
 Create multiple files, each of which stores a portion of your data.
-Then when it’s time to load data use a hash or prefix of your key to load the appropriate file first.
+When it’s time to load the data, use a hash or prefix of your key to load the appropriate file first.